getodk/briefcase/docs/how-to-release.md

 - There should be a forum post announcing the new release.
 This post should be on the `Releases` category, or in the `Pre-releases` category if it's a beta pre-release.

-  This is an example of a forum post announcing a minor release:
+  This is an example of a forum post announcing a release:

   ```markdown
   **Release highlights**